0Risotto/Salleha/docs/chapters/chapter2/chapter2-part3.typ

 - Depends on approved design phase deliverables auch as architecture, and database schema ],
 [*Constraints*
-- We must follow the coding standards, security rules, and framework versions that were set in the earlier phases
+- Follow the coding standards, security rules, and framework versions that were set in the earlier phases
-- The work is limited by team availability and the performance of devices or emulators used for development
-- The time limit is 4 weeks; any delays may affect the testing and deployment phases
 - Internet or cloud service interruptions may slow down integration and testing activities ]
 ),